-For our Canadian clients, you should see an additional line on your Order called "Input Tax Credit" for your GST and HST.
-Like our other taxes, you will have the ability to set this line to book proportionately across the Categories represented in the invoice or book to a single selected Category.
+This article covers how our team processes Canadian taxes like GST and HST.
+We want you to understand how it will show up on your order and in your reporting in MarginEdge.
+For our Canadian clients, you will see an additional line on your Order called "Input Tax Credit" for your GST and HST.
+Like our other taxes, you will have the ability to set this line to book proportionately across the Categories represented in the invoice or book it to a single selected Category.

 You can access these settings either in bulk through Vendors > Vendor > Default Settings or on a vendor by vendor basis through Vendors > Vendor > Edit Vendor.